5 from 4 votes

 Roasted parsnips in a large, oval white dish garnished with rosemary on a green background.

 Roast parsnips are a tasty side dish alongside roasts, roast beef, fish, baked chicken, and nearly any type of protein.
-They work well with holiday/special occasion sides, including mashed potatoes, Yorkshire pudding, green bean casserole, etc. You can easily adjust the seasoning of the parsnips to fit with your other dishes.
+They work well with holiday/special occasion sides, including mashed potatoes and Yorkshire pudding.
+This roasted parsnips recipe is versatile enough to fit with your other dishes.

 Roasted and golden browned parsnips garnished with rosemary and some cracked pepper and sea salt.